Brexit divorce bill jumps by £10 billion, government quietly admits

 “Nor do we intend to report annually our revised estimate of liabilities expected under the TCA, because actual costs will, in future years, appear in the departmental resource accounts.”

-Layla Moran, the Liberal Democrats' foreign affairs spokesperson said: “Boris Johnson’s terrible deal, backed by Liz Truss and Rishi Sunak, is costing British taxpayers billions of pounds.
+Layla Moran, the Liberal Democrats' foreign affairs spokesperson, said: “Boris Johnson’s terrible deal, backed by Liz Truss and Rishi Sunak, is costing British taxpayers billions of pounds.
 This is the price of years of Conservative chaos and neglect.

 “Combined with the government’s botched trade agreements, they are leaving British farmers and businesses wrapped in red tape – unable to compete.